École Bilingue Chardin

 The School Day

-• The day begins at École Bilingue Chardin as follows: for the 2-year-old section, the school doors are open from 8:30 am to 9:00 am to welcome the children.
+• The academic day at École Bilingue Chardin commences at 8:30 AM for the Toute Petite Section, with the school doors opening and welcoming the children.

-• End of the day for everyone: at 4:15 pm, the school day ends, and the children are reunited with their parents or nanny.
+• End of the Day Together: At 4:15 p.m., the school day concludes, and students are to reunite with their parents or guardians.

 Bilingual Montessori nursery